danielharrell/does_music_move/does_music_move.md

 without having to become so, and to remain what it is, unchanged, through every change of place.

-Or to put this point a different way, that perhaps captures the nonsense more strongly: if there really were a space for the melody to move in, then there would be a melody to hear, in the space where we hear it move.
+But we can summarize the conclusions of this analysis of melodic space in a way that perhaps captures its nonsense more strongly.
+If there really were a space for the melody to move in, then there would be a melody to hear, in the space where we hear it move.
 But there isn't.
 We